 All the toxins you take into your body will eventually make their way to the colon.
-By not cleansing your colon (and liver), these poisons can linger in the body, causing untold damage.
+By not cleansing your colon (and liver), toxins can linger in the body and cause untold damage.
 Ridding the body of waste supports the many functions of the colon, including digestion and proliferation of beneficial gut flora.

 5. Encourages Whole Body Detox

-As previously mentioned, the body is extremely intelligent in that it is constantly detoxifying itself every day.
+The body is adept at constantly detoxifying itself every day.
 But sometimes the combination of environmental factors and poor lifestyle habits make it hard to catch up and your body may show signs of toxic colon overload.
 An oxygen-based cleanser may be helpful for encouraging colon detoxification by releasing oxygen.
 Oxygen is important for facilitating removal of toxins, as is staying hydrated.

 Something to Keep in Mind

 If you find yourself feeling sluggish, detoxifying your colon might be just the thing you need.
 Perform the necessary research and talk to your trusted health care provider to determine the best solution for you.
 While most cleanses can be performed by virtually anyone, you need to listen to your body and do what’s right for you.